iAmNawa/nawaclock.com/public/promise/readme.md

 #BASIC PROMISE

 A basic promise
+#promise.js
 change sentAKiss to true or false and run node promise.js for a resolve or reject message in the console.
+#promise2.js
+Nested chores